zeeekiayh/GL_solver/README.md

   - fix/finish the 5-component Cartesian solver
   - Make the cylindrical solver and calculate free-energy
   - Figure out how to use the general gl equation form in the code (to calculate the rhs and the free-energy) rather than simplifying everything by hand and normalizing...or is that possible?
 What might the values be like if they're not normalized?
-* Results and Conclusions: - What conclusions (if any) did you reach?
-  - ...?
-  - plots and free-energy values
 * Sources:
   - Anton Vorontsov
   - list all papers